robineero/nvs-knowledge-base/docs/ads/setting-up-new-account.md

 **Set manual CPC on campaign level**

-Can set in campaign settings after you have created a campaign.
-This means than you have full control over how much you pay for clicks.
+[Manual CPC](https://support.google.com/google-ads/answer/2464960?hl=en&ref_topic=3119128&sjid=2298791795619457255-EU) can be set in campaign settings after you have created a campaign.
+This means than you have the most control over how much you pay for clicks.
+Here you can learn more about bidding strategies: [support.google.com/google-ads/answer/2472725](https://support.google.com/google-ads/answer/2472725)

 - Campaigns → Overview → Filter a campaign → Settings → Bidding → Select bid strategy directly → **Manual CPC**